-Return of MCWD Property - It is the responsibility of any separating employee to return all property issued by MCWD to him/her at any time during employment that has not previously been returned to MCWD.
+Return of MCWD Property - It is the responsibility of any separating employee to return all property issued by MCWD at any time during employment.
 All such property, including any keys, identification badge, laptop computer, cell phone, pager, manuals, documents, and other items that the employee may have in his/her possession, must be returned on or before the last day of work.